A Constitutional Speech Contest

 The American Legion’s National Organization awards the scholarships, which can be used at any college or university in the United States.
 High school students under age 20 are eligible.
 Competition begins at the post level and advances to a state competition.
 Legion department representatives certify one winner per state to the national contest, where department winners compete against each other in two speaking rounds.

 The contest caps off with a final round that decides the three top finishers.
 Speaking subjects must be on some aspect of the U.S. Constitution, with some emphasis on the duties and obligations of citizens to our government.
 Speeches are eight to 10 minutes long; three- to five-minute speeches on an assigned topic also are part of the contest.

-The Oratorical contest will be held in Provo at the Courthouse starting at 1:00 pm on March 13, 2021.
-Contestants must be there at noon.
-We must hold an in person contest to send a contestant to National.
+- The Utah Oratorical contest will be held in Provo at the Courthouse starting at 1:00 pm on March 4, 2023.

 - Contestants must be there at noon.
 Click here for Contest Resources.
 This site has all the information that a post will need to run a contest: videos, scripts, briefings, etc. At the department we follow the national procedures and highly encourage posts and districts to follow suit, so all contestants know what to expect if they make the next level of competition.

 - The winners receive scholarships of $1500 for first place, $750 for second place, and $500 for third place.
 More information about Oratorical can be found at the National American Legion Site here.
 And click here are the National Oratorical Rules.

 Utah has a Facebook Oratorical page: www.facebook.com/utlegionoratorical -Utah American Legion Oratorical Scholarship Program.

 For more information about the Department contest contact Shiela Heindel, Oratorical Department Chair at firstname.lastname@example.org.